mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #1. IF statement/content.md

       boolean falseResult = true && false;

-This operator is true if ONLY all conditions are true: in our case the first literal was true this is why searching went on, and it always continues until the first "false" is met or the statement has ended.
+This operator is true if ONLY all conditions are true: in our case the first literal was true, this is why searching went on, and it always continues until the first "false" is met or the statement has ended.
 It's like multiplying numbers by zeros
 (if zero is false and any other number is true) if you multiply zero with anything you will still get zero, but if you